SiriusZYZ/Notes/slbs/hrQA.md

 Hi, interviewer!
 It's my pleasure to take part in today's interview.
 My name is Yinze Zhou.
 I am currently studying as a postgraduate student in the University of Electronic Science and Technology of China , and I am about to graduate in twenty-twenty-four.
 My major is electronic information, which is pretty much generalized.
 What I'm actually studying is the application of distributed fiber optic sensing in oilfield monitoring and production optimization.
-During these year of study, I have many opportunities to combine petroleum science and information technology in my research, including parameters adjusting, modeling, visualization, inversion, and so on.
+During these year of study, I have many opportunities to combine petroleum science and information technology in my research, my work includes parameters adjusting, modeling, visualization, inversion, and so on.
 I also have several project experience which are related to software development.
 I knew slb when I was the T.A. of my supervisor's class, and joined the intern day event a few weeks ago.
 And found myself very interested in the position of software engineering.
 That's all of my introduction.